mcanabrava/hbd-generator-api/README.md

 ![joseph](images/JosephRequest.png)

 Query string implementations are useful for use cases when there is a need for simple and transparent information.
 They can also be easily cached by intermediaries like proxy servers, which can improve performance and reduce server load for frequently accessed resources.
 In addition to this, query string URLs can be bookmarked by end users, which is helpful for saving specific views, filters, and search results.
-However, for more complex data structures, larger volumes of data, and sensitive information, JSON body is the go-to option.
+However, for more complex data structures, larger volumes of data, and sensitive information, the JSON body is the go-to option.

 ## Authentication and Authorization